-To the end of February 2018, there have been 865 reviews including 104 doctors first reviewed in the early stages of RPR who have now completed a second review.
-Half (52%) of doctors reviewed in their first RPR worked in general practice settings7.
-The majority (90%) of doctors who have had a second RPR worked in general practice settings.
+Up to July 20 2018, there have been 962 reviews, 826 were first reviews and 136 were second reviews (272 doctors had been reviewed twice).
+Half (52%) of doctors reviewed in their first RPR worked in general practice settings.
+The majority (92%) of doctors who have had a second review worked in general practice settings.